-- Students will have an exposure to the basic concepts of microeconomics and macroeconomics. - Students will have gained knowledge in government budget, economic planning and its implementation, money, banking and trade. - They will have learnt about the economic reforms introduced in Indian economy and the role of engineers towards the economic growth and development of the country.
+- Students will have an exposure to the basic concepts of microeconomics and macroeconomics. - Students will be able to identify the concepts of national income and inflation. - Students will be able to apply the knowledge of money, banking and exchange in their real life situations. - Students will have gained knowledge in government budget, economic planning and its implementation. - Students will have an overview of the economic reforms introduced in Indian economy.